kovenant/yii2-seo-components/README.md

 Add SeoModelBehavior to your model

-{id} and {alias} will be replaced to attribute value with such name
+{id}, {category_id} and {alias} will be replaced to attribute value of current model with such name

+{category.alias} will be replaced to relation's value of attribute

 ````php
     /**